google/trillian/docs/Personalities.md

 ### Gossip Hub

-Users of individual transparent Logs are theoretically susceptible to a *split-view* attack, where a Log prevents a different view of its Merkle tree to different users – each user's view of the tree is internally consistent, but differs between users.
+Users of individual transparent Logs are theoretically susceptible to a *split-view* attack, where a Log presents a different view of its Merkle tree to different users – each user's view of the tree is internally consistent, but differs between users.